rapidez/docs/src/5.x/upgrading.md

 ## Flat tables

 This update gets rid of the dependency on the Magento flat tables.
-This means that they can be disabled entirely (both the product and category tables) in your magento configuration, which should speed up the indexing process in magento substantially.
+This means that they can be disabled entirely (both the product and category tables) in your magento configuration, which should speed up the indexing process in Magento substantially.

 However, this also means that any and all custom queries, scopes, relationships, custom attributes, and model overwrites may need to be upgraded.